microsoft/Multiverso/binding/python/docs/TUTORIAL.md

 ```

 ## About the master worker
-Some things only need one worker process, such as validation, outputting the result, initializing the parameters and so on.
-So we mark the worker 0 as the master worker to finish these things.
-You can use `mv.is_master_worker` to distinguish the master worker from others.
+Some things should only be done in specific worker, such as validation, outputting the results, initializing the parameters and so on.
+So you can benefit from mv.is_master_worker() api to mark worker 0 as the master one to complete these tasks.
 For example, if you want to make sure only one process will initialize the parameters, you can write similar code below.
 ```
 import multiverso as mv